NERSC/Shifter-Tutorial/01-hands-on.md

 echo "Hello World! -- Me"
 ```

-Now create a file called Dockerfile in the same directory with contents similar to this.
-Use your own name and e-mail for the maintainer.
+Now create a file called `Dockerfile` in the same directory like the following.
+Use your own name and e-mail for the maintainer label.

 ```
 FROM ubuntu:14.04
-MAINTAINER Pat Smith <psmith@my.edu>
+LABEL maintainer="DarthVader@empire.com"

 ADD ./script /bin/script
 RUN mv /bin/script /bin/hello && chmod a+rx /bin/hello